Ready to volunteer?

 How does Service-Learning work?

 When involved in a Service-Learning project, you generally give 20-45 volunteer hours over the course of a term.
 The hours and time frame are flexible and determined jointly with instructors.
-The Career Services staff will interview you to determine yourarea of interest, time contraints and desired location.
-A community service project is always geared to your needs, convenience, and level of experience.

 In conjunction with your instructor, you will: